 Swimming

 Matagorda beach is a great place to go swimming, but you should check the conditions when you get there.
-Before heading to the beach make sure you know how to get out of a riptide.
-Swimming near the jetties, piers and passes is dangerous due to the rip currents and undertow in that area.
+Swimming near the jetties, piers and passes is dangerous due to the currents in that area.
 Mitchell’s Cut and the mouth of the Colorado River often have very swift currents.
 Most drownings on the beach occur in these areas and are preventable.
 When the waves are large on the beach, the riptides will get stronger.
 Stay in shallow water when riptide warnings are in effect and swim sideways to escape a rip current if you get caught in one.
 It is always best to have someone on the beach to call for help if you do get in trouble.
 If you have any doubts or questions about the conditions, ask a local.
 The people in Matagorda are very friendly and will happily give you advice.

 Parking Areas